qj0r9j0vc2/SuiVerse/README.md

+# SuiVerse

+Interactive learning environment for the Sui blockchain.
+Built with React and Three.js.

+Features include a 3D topic graph, interactive quiz modal and dark/light mode toggle.

-# Getting Started with Create React App
+## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).